ge1789/common-library/novel-encoding-instructions.md

     ```
 1. Breaks in the text (e.g., extra space between paragraphs, breaks demarcated by a line of asterisks) may be encoded using the paragraph-level thematic break tag ``<hr>``.
 1. Use HTML comments as needed to indicate unusual features of the text.
 For example: ``<hr> <!-- extra space between paragraphs in the original. -->``

+**Encoding Unusual Characters**

+The rules above should suffice for more than 95% of cases.
+The following rules deal with unusual situations.

+- Encode a [redaction](https://en.wikipedia.org/wiki/Fillet_(redaction)) using two em-dashes in a sequence, "—―".
+Enter (or cut and paste) the em-dashes directly into the text.

 Pass 2: Standardize Dashes, Quotation Marks, and Apostrophes
 ============================================================